-Since 2009/2010 OAPS permit holders have caught and removed more catfish up to weights in excess of 10lbs.
+Since the 2009/2010 season when the capture of Wels catfish from the river at Hamsey were first reported to OAPS, permit holders have caught and removed more catfish up to weights in excess of 10lbs.

-Although the capture of catfish is not yet covered by the EA’s national fishery byelaws it is likely to be included in 2010 following consultation being undertaken at the moment (click here to view the consultation).
-It is, however, illegal under the Wildlife and Countryside Act 1981 to return a catfish to a river.
+It is illegal under the Wildlife and Countryside Act 1981 to return a catfish to a river.
 Anglers are required to either kill any non-native species they catch or, preferably, contact the EA who will collect and remove them for relocation.

 Telephone numbers for the EA are either 0800 80 70 60 (Emergency Hotline) or 01903 703886 (during office hours only for the local EA Fisheries, Recreation and Biodiversity Team).